 - Increased equity in a piece of real estate (that you’re willing to pledge as collateral)

 - Fewer dependents or reduced necessary household expenses

-It’s best to approach a lender about a business consolidation loan when your business finances (revenues & profitability) have a positive trend.
+It’s best to approach a lender about a business consolidation loan when your business finances (revenues and profitability) have a positive trend.
 Your ability to qualify for better financing terms can improve quickly if you have a successful month, quarter, or year.
-Right after accomplishing an important business objective is usually a good time to think about consolidating.

 Here are some situations that can improve your ability to get funded for a consolidation loan:

 - Filed most recent taxes (showing improved profitability)

 - Increased revenues significantly

 - Lowered expenses significantly

 - Revenues have grown steadily for the last three to six months

 Any time your business’ revenue or profitability has increased for three or more consecutive months may be a good time to consider consolidating your business debt.
 If you fall into one of the situations above, then here are some general guidelines to keep in mind before you apply, which are again broken up by either SBA loans or alternative consolidation term loans: